Management Policies & Systems

 Policies Regarding Decisions on Compensation, etc.

-1. Basic Policies
+a.
+Basic Policies

-As a Company with a Three-committee System, the Company segregates the supervisory function and the execution function of management.
+1. As a Company with a Three-committee System, the Company segregates the supervisory function and the execution function of management.
 The supervisory function of management is assigned to the Directors and the Board of Directors and the execution function of management is assigned to the Executive Officers.
-The compensation scheme for Directors and the compensation scheme for the Executive Officers will be set differently, corresponding to the contents and responsibilities of each of the duty and position.
+The compensation scheme for Directors and the compensation scheme for the Executive Officers will be set differently, corresponding to the contents and responsibilities of each duty and position.
 The compensation will be determined by the Compensation Committee based on the following basic policies:

-1. (1) Directors
+1. (a) Directors

-2. (2) Executive Officers
+2. (b) Executive Officers

-1. (1) Directors
+1. (a) Directors

 The compensation scheme for Directors shall consist exclusively of basic compensation (fixed compensation), in light of the Directors’ role to provide advice and supervise management from an objective and independent perspective.

-2. (2) Executive Officers
+2. (b) Executive Officers

 The compensation scheme for Executive Officers shall be as follows, with an emphasis on the improvement of medium-term corporate value and shareholder value.

-1. (a) Basic compensation
+1. (i) Basic compensation

 Fixed compensation is set in accordance with the roles and responsibilities of each Executive Officer and is paid monthly in cash by dividing the position-based annual standard amount by 12.

-2. (b) Performance-based bonus
+2. (ii) Performance-based bonus

 [Individual payment amount = Position-based standard amount x (Corporate performance evaluation coefficient + Individual evaluation coefficient) (in the range of 0-200%)]